Cave Tubing & Mayan Sites

 Enter the exciting world of rivers disappearing into the underworld as you float on inner tubes with only your headlamp to light your way.
 Float past side windows that filter the jungle light through the mist as you swirl around stalagmites jutting from the river and stalactites looming from above.
 Float past underground waterfalls then into the crystal cathedral, a spiritual center to the ancient Maya.
 Your native guide will walk you down our jungle track, pointing out the various medicinal trees and other flora, before splashing into the cool, easy flowing waters of the Sibun branch.

-$175BZ per person. min.
+$69USD PER PERSON. min.
 2 people to confirm.

-Includes lunch and entrance fees and local taxes.
+Includes lunch and entrance fees.

 Lets go Cave Tubing